-Notes to Schedule of Investments May 31, 2012
+Notes to Schedule of Investments May 31, 2013

-Investments include U.S. Treasury obligations, its agencies, certificates of deposit, guaranteed investment contracts, and repurchase agreements backed by such obligations.
+Investments include U.S. Treasury obligations, U.S. government sponsored entity securities, guaranteed investment contracts, and repurchase agreements backed by such obligations.
 Investments are reported at fair value, except for investment agreements and certificates of deposit.
 Investment agreements, which can take the form of open-time deposits or fixed repurchase agreements, are reported at an amount equal to principal and accrued interest.
 Certificates of deposit are valued at cost.